 The internment took place on June 2nd and “many hundreds of people assembled to witness it”.

-It was far from a ‘beautiful repository’ to ‘An Aggrieved Churchman’ who wrote to the Pioneer in November 1875 and who described it as “more like a dung yard than a grave yard” – the dung being that of the 20 or 30 geese who felt at liberty to wander in the area.
+The Pioneer’s welcome was far from a ‘beautiful repository’ to ‘An Aggrieved Churchman’, who wrote to the same newspaper in November 1875 and who described it as “more like a dung yard than a grave yard” – the dung being that of the 20 or 30 geese who felt at liberty to wander in the area.
 In the same paper ‘A Mourner’ had also spotted the geese as well as their companion ducks and a grazing horse in the burial ground.

 “A dog is not even allowed in the Dissenters’ Cemetery on the Stanton-road, which is kept in a very tidy state: but in the sacred spot attached to the old Church animals of every description appear to be welcomed. “